Cragg Vale: Current day

 Although Cragg Vale is a small linear village, it has two pubs The Robin Hood Inn and the Hinchliffe Arms, and a Caravan and Motorhome Club Site.
 In the last few years the village has expanded with a children's nursery called The Ark, a recording studio Aspire Technology being added to the village.
 The main business areas in Cragg Vale are the Top Land Country Business Park, as well as the Craggs Country Business Park further up the valley.
 Local enterprises include The Little Valley Brewery which produces such locally named brews as Cragg Vale Bitter, Stoodley Stout, Hebdens Wheat & Tod's Blonde among others, Zikodrive Motor Controllers, Visiosound and Vocation Brewery.
-In April 2025, a community shop called The Rusty Hen was opened.
+In April 2025, a shed called The Rusty Hen was opened in a field.

 Today, Cragg Vale has a population of about 650.

 It is located at the start of arguably the longest continuous gradient in England (after perhaps Pishill in The Chilterns)- 968 feet over 5.5 miles There is an annual bike race up it; this is a hill climb and normally run by the Yorkshire road club.
-The record is currently at 14:19 for males and 18:47 for females.
+The record is currently at 14:19 for men and 18:47 for women.
 In July 2014, the hill formed part of the route of the 2014 Tour de France.